scollovati/awesome-lti/README.md

 # Awesome LTI Resources
 > :warning: This is a personal project.
-It does not necessarily represent the views of either IMS Global nor of my employer.
+It does not necessarily represent the views of either 1EdTech Consortium nor of my employer.
 I provide no warranty that the linked resources contain correct informations and/or are functioning properly.

-List of awesome resources for learning and developing tools according to the [Learning Tools Interoperability](https://www.imsglobal.org/activity/learning-tools-interoperability) (LTI &copy;) standard created by the IMS Global Learning Consortium.
+List of awesome resources for learning and developing tools according to the [Learning Tools Interoperability](https://www.imsglobal.org/activity/learning-tools-interoperability) (LTI &copy;) standard created by the 1EdTech Consortium.

 ![](https://img.shields.io/github/license/scollovati/awesome-lti?style=for-the-badge)
 [![](https://img.shields.io/static/v1?label=Gitlab&message=awesome-lti&style=for-the-badge&logo=gitlab)](https://gitlab.com/scollovati/awesome-lti)